Information Sheet 2024/25

 Our club is dedicated to encouraging a supportive and inclusive culture amongst and between all the members, club teams and club officials.
 The Club strives to promote diversity and eliminate discrimination in the club to ensure that all members whatever their ability can have full enjoyment of their membership and reach their full potential.

-Our club aims to ensure that all club members are treated equally and fairly.
+The Club aims to ensure that all club members are treated equally and fairly.
 This equality and diversity policy is fully supported by all club officials and has been fully agreed by the Committee.
 This policy will be monitored and reviewed annually to ensure that equality and diversity is continually promoted in the club.

 Privacy Policy